centrahq/api-documentation/pages/06.plugins/06.adyen-drop-in/docs.md

 ### OFFER_CLOSED

-Webhook type relevant for Alternative Payment Methods like iDEAL, Klarna Pay Now, Klarna Buy Now Pay later, Affirm, Dotpay and other local payment methods/bank transfers that redirect customer to payment method page or mobile app. `OFFER_CLOSED` webhook from Adyen tells Centra to cancel orders that previously had Pending/Received status and have expired or have been cancelled.
-As a result Centra will cancel such orders and send cancellation email to the customer with information about the reason - cancelled payment.
-This flow does not concern credit/debit card payments.
+Enable `OFFER_CLOSED` webhook in Adyen [How to enable OFFER_CLOSED webhook](https://docs.adyen.com/development-resources/webhooks/webhook-types/#standard-webhook-page) if you have Alternative Payment Methods enabled such as iDEAL, Klarna Pay Now, Klarna Buy Now Pay later, Affirm, Dotpay, and other local payment methods/bank transfers that redirect the customer to the payment method page or mobile app.

+According to Adyen, an offer is an initial stage of payment that requires action from the customer to confirm and turn it into a payment:

+[notice-box=info]
+An [open offer](https://help.adyen.com/knowledge/payments/payment-basics/what-is-an-offer-and-how-do-i-search-for-one) is a payment pending authorization.
+[/notice-box]

+`OFFER_CLOSED` webhook from Adyen tells Centra to cancel an order that previously had Pending/Received status of the offer and have expired or have been cancelled because customer did not confirm the payment.

+When webhook is enabled, Centra will cancel such orders and send cancellation email to the customer with information about the reason - cancelled payment.
+This type of webhook does not concern credit/debit card payments.

+What happens and what can be done if OFFER_CLOSED is disabled:

 [notice-box=info]
 Orders that have expired or were cancelled in-app by customers will be stuck on `WaitingForPayment` status in AMS order listing.